-The East coast bride and Midwesterner groom found a perfect destination for their fall wedding in the Traverse City area at Ciccone Vineyards.
-Their love story was originally published in MyNorth Wedding 2015: A Magazine for Couples Who Love Northern Michigan.
+The East-Coast bride and Midwestern groom found a perfect destination for their fall wedding at Ciccone Vineyards.

 When it came time to plan their wedding, both Nick and Jenn knew they wanted a fall wedding — they’re avid football fans and autumn is their favorite season.
 Because Nick is from Oak Forest, Illinois, and Jenn is from Fall River, Massachusetts, they also wanted a destination wedding, somewhere between their two hometowns.
 In Traverse City they found the geography they were looking for, as well as a region that spoke to their hearts.
 “We love being outside, and we love good people, good beer, and good food,” says Jenn.
 “Traverse City felt like home.”